What Types of Home Inspections Can a Buyer Do?

 Gases and Chemicals

 Contrary to popular belief, general home inspections don't include tests for asbestos.
-The only way to tell if a material actually contains the stuff is to have it tested, by taking a sample to a lab.
+The only way to tell if a material actually contains asbestos is to have it tested by taking a sample to a lab.

 Not all inspections are physical.
-Researching records can turn up significant information, too.
+Researching records can turn up significant information, too: